Nawaz Sharif will return to Pakistan on October 21: Shehbaz | Politics

 - Pakistan

+Nawaz, 73, had left for London in November 2019 after the Lahore High Court granted him four-week permission allowing him to go abroad for his treatment.
+But he never returned to Pakistan where he was convicted of corruption and jailed.

-Nawaz was convicted in the Al-Azizia Mills and Avenfield corruption cases in 2018.
-He was serving a seven-year imprisonment at Lahore's Kot Lakhpat jail in the Al-Azizia Mills case before he was allowed to proceed to London in 2019 on "medical grounds."
+He was convicted in the Al-Azizia Mills and Avenfield corruption cases in 2018.
+He was serving a seven-year imprisonment at Lahore's Kot Lakhpat jail in the Al-Azizia Mills case before he was allowed to proceed to London in 2019 on ''medical grounds''.

+Shehbaz, 71, has previously said that Nawaz will be the next prime minister if the party returns to power in the general elections.

+In August, Shehbaz said that his elder brother would return to Pakistan in September to face his pending court cases and lead the party's campaign for the general election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)